andrelcunha/ottermq/README.md

 make docs
 ```
 This will update the Swagger spec and refresh the documentation served at ´/docs´.
+This will update the Swagger spec and refresh the documentation served at `/docs`.

 ## ⚖️ License
 OtterMq is released under the MIT License.
 See [License](https://github.com/dunstontc/vscode-go-syntax/blob/master/LICENSE) for more information.